grapl-security/grapl/docs/setup/aws.md

 ### Logging In To Grapl

-To login to Grapl, your username should will be your deployment name followed by `-grapl-test-user`.
+To login to Grapl, your username will be your deployment name followed by `-grapl-test-user`.
 For example, if your deployment was named `test-deployment`, your username would be `test-deployment-grapl-test-user`.

 To retrieve the password for your grapl deployment, navigate to "AWS Secrets Manager" and click on "Secrets".

 Click on the "Secret name" url that represents your deployment name followed by `-TestUserPassword`.
 Clicking that link will bring you to the "secret details" screen.
-Scroll down to the section labeled "Secret Value" and click "Retrieve Secret Value" button.
-The password for your deployment will appear under "PlainText".
+Scroll down to the section labeled "Secret Value" and click the "Retrieve Secret Value" button.
+The password for your deployment will appear under "Plaintext".